Baptism for the dead: Latter-day Saint practice and teachings

-Members of the LDS Church believe that baptism is a prerequisite for entry into the kingdom of God as stated by Jesus in : "Except that a man be born of water and of the Spirit, he cannot enter into the kingdom of God" (KJV).
+Church members believe that baptism is a prerequisite for entry into the kingdom of God as stated by Jesus in : "Except that a man be born of water and of the Spirit, he cannot enter into the kingdom of God" (KJV).

 The LDS Church teaches that performing baptisms for the dead allows this saving ordinance to be offered on behalf of those who have died without accepting or knowing Jesus Christ or his teachings during their mortal lives.
 It is taught that this is the method by which all who have lived upon the earth will have the opportunity to receive baptism and to thereby enter the Kingdom of God.

 Among other Biblical references, Latter-day Saints cite Peter's statements that Jesus preached to the spirits of the dead (KJV 1 Peter 3:19; 4:6) as evidence that God in his justice provides an opportunity for the deceased to hear and accept the gospel, if they don't receive that chance in mortality.
 As Peter affirmed in Acts 2:37–38, the next step after acceptance of the gospel is baptism for the remission of sins, which "doth also now save us" (KJV 1 Peter 3:21).

 The LDS Church teaches that those in the afterlife who have been baptized by proxy are free to accept or reject the ordinance done on their behalf.
-Baptism on behalf of a deceased individual is not binding if that individual chooses to reject it in the afterlife.
+Baptism on behalf of a deceased individual is not binding if that individual chooses to not accept it in the afterlife.

-Any member of the LDS Church, male or female, beginning in the year they turn 12 years old and holds a current temple recommend may act as a proxy in this ordinance.
+Any member of the LDS Church, male or female, beginning in the year they turn 12 years old, who holds a current temple recommend may act as a proxy in this ordinance.
 Men must also hold the Aaronic priesthood prior to entering the temple.
-Men act as proxy for deceased men, and women as proxy for deceased women.
-The concept of a spiritual proxy is compared by some in the LDS Church to the belief that Jesus acted as proxy for every human when he atoned for the sins of the world.
+Men act as proxies for deceased men, and women as proxies for deceased women.
+The concept of a spiritual proxy is compared by some in the LDS Church to the belief that Jesus acted as a proxy for every human when he atoned for the sins of the world.

 Historically, only adult male holders of the Melchizedek priesthood who had undergone the endowment ordinance were permitted to baptize others as proxies for the dead.
-In 2018, this policy was changed to allow boys who hold the Aaronic priesthood office of priest, generally between 15 and 18-years old, to officiate in baptisms for the dead.
+In 2018, this policy was changed to allow boys who hold the Aaronic priesthood office of priest, generally between 15 and 18 years old, to also officiate in baptisms for the dead.